How To Find Safety Deposit Box of Deceased (Step-By-Step)

 Rather than keeping documents like a will, power of attorney (POA), and advanced care directives in a physical storage unit, you can store them on a digital platform like Trustworthy.

-Trustworthy is an online storage platform that features state-of-the-art security, convenience, and sharing capabilities.
+Trustworthy is the leading Family Operating SystemⓇ that features state-of-the-art security, convenience, and sharing capabilities.

 In essence, Trustworthy helps families manage documents and information securely.
 You can upload documents to Trustworthy’s highly encrypted storage platform and share access to the documents with your loved ones.

-For example, after you upload your will to Trustworthy, you can grant access to the will to your spouse or children.
+For example, after you upload your will to the Estate Planning tab on Trustworthy, you can grant access to the will to your spouse or children.
 This way, your loved ones immediately know your end-of-life plan and last wishes if something were to happen.

-Trustworthy (click to start your free trial) also allows you and your family to access the uploaded information from any device or location around the world.
+Trustworthy also allows you and your family to access the uploaded information from any device or location around the world.
 Using a digital storage platform to keep important end-of-life documents is the best way to make things easier before someone dies.

 What Happens To Forgotten Safe Deposit Boxes?